Innovations and Strategies for Sustainable Plastic Packaging

 Impact of Design for Recycling

 As the industry moves toward incorporating recycled content, design for recycling is becoming increasingly important.
-In rPET, the prevalence of green bottles poses a challenge, as they are less valuable to waste pickers compared to clear boQles.
+In rPET, the prevalence of green bottles poses a challenge, as they are less valuable to waste pickers compared to clear bottles.
 Standardizing bottle weights and labels, as well as caps and closures, can enhance recycling outcomes.
 For rHDPE, standardizing ash content and developing new color ranges can help brands showcase their commitment to recycling.